tonglam/notion-page-db/README.md

 ## Configuration

-You can configure the system using environment variables or a configuration file.
+The system is configured using environment variables through a `.env` file.

 ### Environment Variables